 Zenernet, a fast growing solar installation company, with offices in Arizona, Colorado, California, Florida, Illinois, and several other states, has closed its doors.
 Here is what you need to know.

 “I’m ashamed that I was ever part of this organization.”
 That’s the self-described former VP of Operations for Zenernet, writing on Glassdoor on October 29th, 2022, just over a week after the solar company quietly closed its doors, laid off staff, and abandoned customers in the middle of projects.

 Rumors began circulating at the end of October that Zenernet, a nationwide solar installer, had gone out of business.
-Although we can’t find any record of Zenernet filing for bankruptcy, it seems this nationwide solar company has finally succumbed to its ongoing struggles and doesn’t have the money or manpower to make good on its promises to customers.
+This nationwide solar company finally succumbed to its ongoing struggles and doesn’t appear to have the money or manpower to make good on its promises to customers.
 And there are a lot of customers.

-The one thing Zenernet was really good at was getting new clients to sign contracts.
+The one thing Zenernet was really good at was getting new clients to sign contracts for solar panel installations.
 Even after a growing number of customers reported massive delays, a frustrating lack of communication, and serious oversights with projects in late 2020 and early 2021, Zenernet continued to sign up new clients and put even more projects in the pipeline.

 What it did with all those deposits, we don’t know, but it looks unlikely that customers will see their cash back anytime soon.
 And for customers with improperly installed solar equipment or other incomplete projects, chances are they’ll need to turn elsewhere to get their rooftop solar over the finishing line.

 What went wrong for Zenernet?